therealbill/reditool/README.md

 # RediTool Overview

 Reditool is/will be the "swiss army knife for Redis".
 It will provide management and inspection utilities for Redis at the commannd line.
-It will understand Sentiel and Cluster and be able to do such things as connect to a Redis instance and upload it's data directly to cloud storage, or to clone a redis instance.
+It will understand Sentinel and Cluster and be able to do such things as connect to a Redis instance and upload it's data directly to cloud storage, or to clone a redis instance.

 Reditool is implemented as a master command with subcommands, much like git works.
 For example `reditool help <command>` will show help for a given